rorycl/gopg-anonymiser/README.md

 Version 0.2.0

-A simple tool for anonymising postgresql dump files from the Postgresql `pg_dump` command, which uses row delete and column replacement filters set out in a settings toml file.
+A tool for anonymising postgresql dump files made using the Postgresql `pg_dump` command using row-wise filters.

 The tool takes advantage of the structure of `COPY` lines in dump files, that is those between a `COPY <schema>.<tablename> (...column list...)
 FROM stdin;` and a `\.` terminating line, to separate the lines into columns and to either remove lines or replace the columns specified.

-## Overview

-The anonymiser can be used in a chain of pipes using `pg_dump` or `pg_restore`, for example:

-    pg_dump dbname -U <user> | \
-        ./gopg-anonymise -s settings.toml

-or to anonymise a pg\_dump custom format (`-Fc`) dump file to stdout:

-    pg_restore -f - /tmp/test.sqlc | \
-        ./gopg-anonymise -s setttings.toml

-or dump, anonymise and load:

-    pg_restore -f - /tmp/test.sqlc | \
-        ./gopg-anonymise -s setttings.toml | \
-            psql -d <dbname> -U <user>

-Use the `-t` (testmode) flag to only show altered rows.
+The filtering strategy is speedy and multi-gigabyte dump files can typically be processed in under a minute.
+Note that the use of the reference (or "foreign key") filter requires two scans of the dump file and to hold the referenced table/s in memory.

 ## Running the programme